Lebanon banks reject rescue plan as government asks IMF for help

 Some economists and diplomats welcomed the plan as a critical first step to recovery, but they were sceptical that ambitious reforms to cut public sector spending and overhaul the banking sector could be enacted after years of feet dragging.

 “This means the onset of serious negotiations with the IMF so this is very important and good news because it removes a lot of uncertainty.
-Having said that, the issue in Lebanon has always been one of execution,” former economy minister Nasser Saidi said of the 53-page plan passed on Thursday.
+Having said that, the issue in Lebanon has always been one of execution,” former economy minister Nasser Saidi said of the 53-page plan.

 Lebanon’s banking association said it could in “no way” endorse a plan it was not consulted on despite being “a key part of any solution”.